Virginia Car Accident Lawyer FAQs

 If you are seriously injured, it may take years to reach maximum medical improvement– the point at which your medical condition is as good as it’s going to get.
 Reaching MMI before starting negotiations will ensure that all of your medical bills, past and future, are included in your settlement.
 Depending on your injuries, you may need several surgeries, physical therapy, and other treatments.
 But, in most cases, people reach maximum medical improvement in a matter of months.
 At that point, an attorney can assemble all of your medical records, bills from providers, employment records and other related documentation to submit to the car insurance company.

 Next comes negotiation.
 Your Virginia car accident lawyer, seeking the maximum compensation possible, will work with the insurance company to land on a number that satisfies both parties.

 Most of our cases are settled without a trial.
 But, if an agreement cannot be reached, we may need to file a lawsuit.
 Although filing a lawsuit kick starts the process of preparing for a trial, negotiations will still continue.
 This doesn’t mean you’ll necessarily go to court.

 What Is The Statute Of Limitations For A Car Accident Claim?

-How Much Does A Car Accident Lawyer Cost?
+How Much Does A Virginia Car Accident Lawyer Cost?

 Insurance companies have deep pockets and tremendous resources.
 Our law firm understands that the costs associated with a lawsuit can be a barrier to justice.

 This is why we offer a no fee promise.
-This means you don’t owe us any legal fees unless we settle or win your case.
+Ultimately, this means you don’t owe us any legal fees unless we settle or win.
 If we accept your case, we will work on your behalf to get a fair settlement, and only charge legal fees if you receive a settlement or verdict.
 Call our Virginia car accident lawyers today.